-Best indie games on PS5 2022: Top independent games
+Best indie games on PS5 2023: Top independent games for the PlayStation 5

 The Pathless

-A game all about the joy of movement, The Pathless is a sumtuous experience.
-You play a huntress dispatched by her people to stop the spread of a corruption across the land, and you'll do so by taking down giant beasts occupying areas in turn.
+A game all about the joy of movement, The Pathless is a sumptuous experience.
+You play a huntress dispatched by her people to stop the spread of corruption across the land, and you'll do so by taking down giant beasts occupying areas in turn.

 The twist is that you move around by timing shots with your bow, hitting targets in sequence to build up speed, and it's intensely satisfying just to move around its beautiful open world finding new secrets and upgrades.